ushelp/EasyEE/3.0.0/doc/SSH/EasyEE-ssh-readme-en.md

-# EasyEE-SSH(JPA) Architecture Manual
+# EasyEE-SSH(JPA) Platform Development Manual

-EasyEE is an open source JaveEE enterprise rapid development of the basic platform.
+EasyEE is an open source JaveEE enterprise-class rapid development of the basic platform.

 It integrates the widely used framework of JaveEE domain and EasyUI front-end framework.
 It provides the back-end rights management system, security management framework and common development components based on user, role and permission scheme.
 Provides infrastructure and specifications for enterprise-level project development.